fbuenoicel/fbuenoicel/README.md

 ### Hi, I'm Francisco Bueno 👋🏽 👨🏽‍💻

-#### Francisco Bueno has 3 years of experience in Software Development; He is a Master in Integrated Networks and Systems and currently works as Associate Consulting in Middleware, BI and Commerce Cloud Technologies at ORACLE Mexico.
+Francisco Bueno has 4 years of experience in software development in ORACLE, Salesforce and Microsoft technologies.
+He is a PhD in administration and computer systems.

-#### He recently acquired the Scrum Master Accredited Certification™ from the International Scrum Institute™ and the Oracle Cloud Infrastructure Foundations 2020 from the ORACLE Academy.
+He currently works as an associate consultant in middleware technologies, business intelligence and cloud commerce at ORACLE Mexico, in turn he is a professor of subject at undergraduate and graduate level at ICEL University.
 <!--
 **fbuenoicel/fbuenoicel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.